-Alternatively, choose Log Management in the navigation pane and click the target log stream to access its details page.
+Alternatively, choose Log Management in the navigation pane and click the

+- target log stream to access its details page.
 Click in the upper right corner.
 On the displayed page, click the Log Ingestion tab and click Ingest Log.
-In the displayed dialog box, click CCE (Cloud Container Engine).
+In the displayed dialog box, click CCE (Cloud Container Engine). - 3.
+Choose a collection mode between Fixed log stream (recommended) and Custom log stream.